How to Maximize your Space for Big Living in a Tiny House

 - Add accessories and decorations to the room.
-As with the furniture, choosing smaller pieces will allow to you have a greater number of different decorations in the room.
+As with the furniture, choosing smaller pieces will allow to you have a higher number of different decorations in the room.
 It might also be a good idea to put a few fair-sized fixtures in the corners to act as accents, but always take care not to put so many accessories that the room just ends up feeling cluttered.

 - Make sure that the chamber matches.
 Curtains, throw pillows, rugs, and carpets do not have to be of the same color, but they should at least mesh well with the color of your furniture.
 A small, elegantly patterned vase might help to accentuate space a bit.

 Three ways to make living in a tiny house feel a little bigger and more comfortable!

 #1: Sleep in the small bedroom

 Most tiny homes consist of two bedrooms in which it has one bedroom slightly larger than the other.
 The biggest room is the “masters,” and the smaller room is for the child, or the guest if the child has moved from home.

 The small closet is only big enough for limited clothes, as a matter of fact, because the space is so small; it is a high threshold for clutter if you try forcing much stuff and too many clothes into it.